Antonio447-cloud/devops-website-solution-nfs-lvm/README.md

 - What storage solution is suitable for what use cases.
 In order figure that out, we will need to answer the following questions:

 - What data will be stored?
 In what format?
 How will this data be accessed?
-By whom, from where, how frequently?
+By whom?
+From where?
+How frequently?

 Based on the answer to these questions, we will be able to choose the right storage system for our solution.